-Qualitative Disclosure
+(i) Qualitative Disclosure

+a.
 Information relating to the composition and mandate of the Remuneration Committee:

-The Nomination and Remuneration committee comprises of minimum 3 non-executive directors out of which at least one half consist of Independent Directors of the Bank.
-The Chairman of the Nomination and Remuneration Committee is an Independent Director.
-The Objective of the Committee is to identify persons who are qualified to become directors and who may be appointed in senior management in accordance with the criteria laid down, recommend to the Board their appointment and removal and carry out evaluation of every Director's performance.
-The Committee is further required to formulate the criteria for determining qualifications, positive attributes and independence of a director and recommending to the Board a policy, relating to the remuneration for the directors, key managerial personnel and other employees.
+The Nomination & Remuneration committee comprises of minimum 3 non-executive directors out of which at least o half consist of Independent Directors of the Bank.
+Key mandate of the Nomination & Remuneration committee is to identify persons who are qualified to become directors and recommend to the Board their appointment and removal and shall carry out evaluation of every director's performance.
+Managing Director and Chief Executive Offi cer is considered as Material Risk taker of the Bank.

+b.
 Information relating to the design and structure of remuneration processes and the key features and objectives of remuneration policy: